Hihaheho/swon/crates/swon-cli/README.md

-# swon-json-schema
+# swon-cli

-JSON Schema compatibility for SWON (SWan Object Notation).
+Command-line interface for working with SWON (SWan Object Notation) files.

+This crate provides utilities for converting SWON to other formats, validating SWON files, and more.

 **This crate is still under development and published for name reservation purpose.**